LoniQin/deep_learning_notebooks/README.md

 - I am font of it.
 - Although I am an amateur for now, being an AI Engineer is my career goal.
 - Showing the ability of Deep Learning, so we have a big picture on what Deep Learning can do.
+- Keeping track of latest applications of Deep Learning and seeking ways to implment it.
 - Keeping what I learn so I have a systematic knowledge on Deep Learning and be an expect on this field in the future.
 - Spreading knowledge.
 - Having runnable code so we can quick prototype different kinds of ideas.